 - Dentists accept PPO private insurance, cash or credit card

-“How to prevent dry socket” is one of the most important questions you could have after getting a tooth extracted.
-This dreadful condition can be your worst nightmare because of all the pain and discomfort it brings.
+“How to prevent dry socket” is one of the most important questions you should ask after getting a tooth extracted.
+The pain of dry socket can be excruciating, so you should follow your dentist’s advice after your tooth extraction.
 But is there anything that you can do to avoid developing this complication altogether?

-In addition to the conventional pharmacological treatment, there are several remedies you can use to prevent developing this condition.
-Some of these measures are as simple as avoiding smoking, eating soft food only, and avoiding the use of straws to drink any beverages.
+In addition to the conventional pharmacological treatment, there are several remedies you can use to prevent dry socket.
+Some of these measures are as simple as only eating soft foods and avoiding smoking and using straws to drink any beverages.
 Others include maintaining proper oral hygiene by using antibacterial mouthwashes, using antiseptic measures on the wound and drinking lots of fluid to aid the process of recovery without complications.